morris/vanilla-todo/README.md

 working on the case study in 2019.
 In the meantime, the TeuxDeux team released an update with a much better drag & drop experience.
 Great job!_

 One notable missing feature is Markdown support.
-It would be insensible to implement Markdown from scratch; this is a valid candidate for using an external library as it is entirely orthogonal to the remaining codebase.
+It would be unreasonable to implement Markdown from scratch; this is a valid candidate for using an external library as it is entirely orthogonal to the remaining codebase.